sundarnagarajan/cherrytux/DERIVATIVE_CHANGES.md

 ### /usr/lib/os-release
 I do not think any changes to this file are required.
 I believe only ```/etc/os-release``` - which is originally a copy of this file - is used.

+### /usr/share/base-files/motd
+No changes required

+## Analysis of t=other Ubuntu-derived distributions
 I have analyzed the following Ubuntu derivatives:

 * [Bodhi Linux](http://www.bodhilinux.com/)